-With original music by Mairi Campbell and Dave Gray as featured in the album Pulse.
+Co-devised and directed by Kath Burlinson, with original music by Mairi Campbell and Dave Gray as featured in the album Pulse.

 Pulse was showcased in Edinburgh in 2015 and at Celtic Connections in 2016.
 In 2016, the show ran for a full month at the Fringe to great critical and audience feedback.
-Most recently, Mairi has toured the show around Scotland and has taken it to London’s Vault Festival.
+Mairi has toured the show around Scotland and has taken it to London’s Vault Festival.

 MARY BRENNAN, THE HERALD ****